-We have been inundated with messages from some of our readers confused about the application of Value Added Tax and Withholding Tax when paying for invoices provided by vendors.
+We have been inundated with messages from some of our readers who are confused about the application of Value Added Tax and Withholding Tax when paying for invoices provided by vendors.

-Don’t be hard on yourself if you do not understand as most accountants also find it hard to figure these things out.
-Tax can be quite confusing which is why as a small business owner, you should always have a tax consultant by your side.
+Don’t be hard on yourself if you do not understand; most accountants also find it hard to figure these things out.
+Tax can be quite confusing, which is why as a small business owner, you should always have a tax consultant by your side.

-Jideowo Ltd is a supplier of printing and stationery and got a contract to supply stationery to MoMoney Ltd for an invoice value of N100,000.
-Being a Vatable item, JideOwo Ltd adds a 5% VAT to the contract sum bringing the total amount to N105,000.
-His invoice looks a bit like this.
+Jideowo Ltd is a supplier of printing materials and stationery that got a contract to supply stationery to MoMoney Ltd for an invoice value of N100,000.
+Being Vatable items, Jideowo Ltd adds a 5% VAT to the contract sum, bringing the total amount to N105,000.
+The invoice looks like this:

 What withholding Tax to deduct

-Upon receiving this invoice, the accounts department of MoMoney deduct 5% WHT from the invoice and schedule a payment of N100,000 in favor of Jideowo Ltd. They then remit the deducted N5,000 to the Federal Inland Revenue Service and obtain a withholding tax credit note which they should give to authorized representatives of Jideowo Ltd.
+Upon receiving this invoice, the accounts department of MoMoney will deduct 5% WHT from it and schedule a payment of N100,000 in favor of Jideowo Ltd. The deducted N5,000 is then remitted to the Federal Inland Revenue Service which issues a withholding tax credit note that should be given to authorized representatives of Jideowo Ltd.

 VAT to Remit

-Jideowo Ltd upon receiving the payment of N100,000 and Tax credit note of N5,000 will remit a sum of N5,000 to the Federal Inland Revenue as value added tax on the transaction.
-They will then show the FIRS the WHT credit note of N5,000 which can be used to set-off against future company income taxes.
+Upon receiving the payment of N100,000 and tax credit note of N5,000, Jideowo Ltd will remit a sum of N5,000 to the Federal Inland Revenue as value added tax on the transaction.
+The FIRS will be shown the WHT credit note of N5,000 which can be used to set-off future company income taxes.

-Hope this clarifies this issue once and for all?
+Hope we have been able to clarify this issue adequately.
 If you still need further explanation, hit the comment section and a member of our team will be ready to respond.

 This article was first published on Nairametrics on August 26, 2016.